+256 701777636 Make a Payment

 1. WHAT DO GORILLAS FEED ON?

 Mountain gorillas are vegetarians and they feed on bamboo, trees, and fruits.
-They also feed on aunts and termites.
+They also feed on ants and termites.
 They spend most of the time on the grounds but also climb up to reach for food.
 These gentle giants can survive without water for a long time.
 Silverback can eat 30kg a day.

 2. HOW DO GORILLAS LIVE?